andikleen/fastwalk/README.md

 	fastwalk -r . &
 	make ...

-fastwalk will start the readahead in the background to load all files.
+fastwalk will start the readahead in the background to load all files into memory.
-This works best if you work with a separate object directory and do not include the object files in the fast path walk.

 I also use it to speedup large greps or indexing operations on source trees (it makes GNU grep mostly competive with git grep